Call Today! 888-234-8376

 It is important to know what the critical illness policy lists as exclusions and pre-existing condition limitations.
 There are common exclusions, such as

-- your participating or attempting to participate in an illegal activity;
+- You are participating or attempting to participate in an illegal activity

-- your being under the influence of narcotics or any other controlled chemical substance unless administered upon the advice of a physician;
+- You are being under the influence of narcotics or any other controlled chemical substance unless administered upon the advice of a physician

-- your practicing for or participating in any semi-professional or professional competitive athletic contest which you are paid for; or
+- Your practicing for or participating in any semi-professional or professional competitive athletic contest which you are paid for

 Critical Illness vs Disability Insurance

 Critical illness insurance pays a lump sum benefit payment if you are diagnosed with a qualifying critical illness.
 Some policies allow you to file a claim more than once.
-The main distinction between critical illness insurance and disability insurance is CI insurance give you a lump-sum payment for a critical illness, not necessarily for disability, although the critical illness may lead to disability.
+The main distinction between critical illness insurance and disability insurance is critical illness insurance gives you a lump-sum payment for a critical illness, not necessarily for disability, although the critical illness may lead to disability.

 Disability income insurance pays a monthly income benefit if you are disabled due to a sickness or injury.
 Disability insurance is primarily concerned with income replacement.
 You can buy both short-term disability insurance and long-term disability insurance.
 If you are totally or partially disabled as defined in the policy, the insurer will pay you a monthly income benefit for the duration of the benefit period, after the elimination period has ended.